jensalindgren/todolist/README.md

 ### Build Your List Button

-- The build your list button is working and will hide the to do list.
-And will show the to do list again.
+- The show button is working and will show the to do list.
+And the hide button is working and will hide the to do list.
+- Instructions on how to use the to do list is working and will show the instructions on how to use the to do list.

 ## Commit History